 Christian:

-Happy practicing everyone!
-I look forward to more lessons next week!
+I look forward to learning more music next week!

 Hello!